thomasstep/thomasstep.github.io/_posts/2021-07-21-a-guide-to-using-jwt-in-javascript.md

 The one prerequisite for all of this is the npm package `jose` but similar operations can be done in any fully featured library.

+Creating a service like this from scratch can be difficult.
+I know because I have done it several times.
+My latest iteration [is available on GitHub](https://github.com/thomasstep/authentication-service) and I have been [streaming my progress on Youtube](https://www.youtube.com/watch?v=2ZhespSstvw&list=PLzcYUWwW5dVAnlFo1ZLdkCCRMNMwiPKeH).
+If you would like to skip writing all of this on your own, feel free to use my service.
+It is completely open source, runs on serverless infrastructure to minimize cost, and I would be more than happy to help you set it up.

 **Table of Contents:**

 - [Creating Public and Private Keys](#creating-public-and-private-keys)